 Legislative invoice moves blow against schooling

-Why is the clenched tooth coming from Lee County School District parents, educators, and administrators?
-It’s due to the signing of Florida House Bill 7069, which became law Saturday.
+Why are the teeth clenched by Lee County School District parents, educators, and administrators?
+It’s because of the signing of Florida House Bill 7069, which became law Saturday.

-For the first time in the latest records, our district fought for a veto of this bill, which dismally fails public education in the state of Florida.
-Our outcry had not anything to do with being an anti-constitution school.
+For the first time in the latest records, our district fought for a veto of this bill, which dismally fails public education in Florida.
+Our outcry had nothing to do with being an anti-constitution school.
 The fact is, we want our charter schools.
 Many of them do splendid matters, and we, as a Board, work thoroughly with them.

-Our problem with this new law is the fast time period impact it has on making plans and budgeting for the 2017-18 faculty year and the lengthy-time period hazard it poses to public schooling funding and nearby management.
+Our problem with this new law is its fast period impact on planning and budgeting for the 2017-18 faculty year and its lengthy period hazard to public schooling funding and nearby management.

 A requirement to share production cash with constitutional colleges.